grbtm/grbtm.github.io/_posts/2020-01-06-doc2vec-similarity-queries.markdown

 ### 2. Train doc2vec models

 #### 2.1 Read and preprocess the corpus
-To read the corpus from disk we use a function which uses gensim's `simple_preprocess` method to tokenize the documents.
+To read the corpus from disk - and thus go easy on memory consumption - we use a python generator which utilizes gensim's `simple_preprocess` method to tokenize the documents.
 For training data we put the tokenized documents in a `doc2vec` `TaggedDocument` class wrapper to store it along with a tag.
 For prediction purposes, we return just a tokenized version of the document.
 {% highlight python %}
 def read_corpus(fname, tokens_only=False, encoding=(None):